widgetti/solara/solara/website/pages/documentation/getting_started/content/05-fundamentals/50-state-management.md

 ### Not mutating user defined classes

-Or user defined classes, like a Panda DataFrame.
+Or user defined classes, like a Pandas DataFrame.

 ```python
 import solara